pavreh/deb-cup/README.md

 # Deb Cup
-GUI tool for creating deb packages and uploading them to a PPA.
+GUI tool for creating deb packages and uploading to a PPA.

 Beta version